 - Diabetes.
 This is one of the most common causes of ED.
 Diabetes can affect blood vessels and nerves.

 - Hormonal causes.
-For example, a lack of a hormone called testosterone which is made in the testes.
+For example, a lack of a hormone called testosterone which is made in the testicles (testes).
 This is uncommon.
 However, one cause of a lack of testosterone that is worth highlighting is a previous head injury.
 A head injury can sometimes affect the function of the pituitary gland in the brain.
-The pituitary gland makes a hormone that stimulates the testis to make testosterone.
+The pituitary gland makes a hormone that stimulates the testicle (testis) to make testosterone.
 So, although it may not at first seem connected, a previous head injury can in fact lead to ED.
 Other symptoms of a low testosterone level include a reduced sex drive (libido) and changes in mood.

 - Injury to the nerves going to the penis.
 For example, spinal injury, following surgery to nearby structures, fractured pelvis, radiotherapy to the genital area, etc.